psychoanddexzy/the-borrowed-nuke-bot/README.md

-and you can change the code if you want but add credit ;) if you need help dm (っ◔◡◔)っ ♥ Psycho101rl ♥#5136 or dm Dexzy✞#0001 also if you need help with setting your bot up 24/7 i will help you just dm me (っ◔◡◔)っ ♥ Psycho101rl ♥#5136 i also have another version V2 it will cost 10 invites for the V2 or we can make a deal with
+and you can change the code if you want but add credit ;) if you need help dm (っ◔◡◔)っ ♥ Psycho101rl ♥#5136 or dm Dexzy✞#0001 also if you need help with setting your bot up 24/7 i will help you just dm me (っ◔◡◔)っ ♥ Psycho101rl ♥#5136 i also have another version V2 it will cost 10 invites for the V2 or we can make a deal together